GameFi & Play-to-Earn Accounting: In-Game Tokens, NFTs, Incentives (2026)

 GameFi & Play-to-Earn Accounting: In-Game Tokens, NFTs, Incentives

-- GameFi runs multiple economic legs: issued token, primary/secondary sales, user incentives, ongoing services — not one answer.
+- GameFi runs multiple economic legs — an issued token, primary and secondary sales, user incentives, and ongoing services — that do not collapse into one answer.

-- Primary sales: may be deferred if ongoing performance obligations exist — not automatically all revenue at sale.
+- Primary sales may need to be deferred where ongoing performance obligations exist, rather than booked entirely as revenue at the point of sale.

-- User incentives: a cost (operating / user-acquisition / contra-revenue — arrangement-specific), with an in-kind measurement + subsequent-asset layer.
+- User incentives are a cost — operating, user-acquisition, or contra-revenue depending on the arrangement — carrying an in-kind measurement and subsequent-asset layer.

-- Each leg a framework-specific auditor judgement.
-Not accounting advice.
+- Each leg is a framework-specific auditor judgement.
+This is not accounting advice.

 Several legs, not one question